 North Unit Camping – Juniper Campground

 We didn’t camp in the North Unit however, we want to share the information about The North Unit’s Juniper Campground.
 It’s about five miles from Highway 85.
-And like Cottonwood, the primitive campground is open to tents and RVs with no hookups.
+Like Cottonwood, the primitive campground is open to tents and RVs with no hookups.

-Next time we visit, we definitely will camp at Juniper Campground to enjoy more of the North Unit.
+Next time we visit, we definitely will want to camp at Juniper Campground to enjoy more of the North Unit.

 Great trip planning resources for Theodore Roosevelt National Park

 When planning your visit , we highly recommend this Theodore Roosevelt National Park National Geographic map of the park.
 We collect these maps because the illustrate hiking trails and topography.
-Also, they are waterproof and won’t tear at the folds.
+They are waterproof and won’t tear at the folds.

 Also, check out this guide book: